 The Ohio Department of Higher Education's Transfer and Articulation Policy established the transfer module, which is a subset or entire set of a college or university's general education curriculum in AA, AS, and baccalaureate degree programs.
 Students in applied associate degree programs may complete some individual transfer module courses within their degree program or continue beyond the degree program to complete the entire transfer module.
-The transfer module contains 54-60 quarter hours or 36-40 semester hours of course credit in:
+The transfer module contains 36-40 semester or 54-60 quarter hours of course credit in:

-- English composition (minimum 5 quarter hours or 3 semester hours)
+- English composition (minimum of 3 semester or 5 quarter hours)

-- Mathematics, statistics, and formal/symbolic logic (minimum of 3 quarter hours or 3 semester hours)
+- Mathematics, statistics, and formal/symbolic logic (minimum of 3 semester or 3 quarter hours)

-- Arts/humanities (minimum 9 quarter hours or 6 semester hours)
+- Arts/humanities (minimum of 6 semester or 9 quarter hours)

-- Social and behavioral sciences (minimum of 9 quarter hours or 6 semester hours)
+- Social and behavioral sciences (minimum of 6 semester or 9 quarter hours)

-- Natural Science (minimum 9 quarter hours or 6 semester hours)
+- Natural Science (minimum of 6 semester or 9 quarter hours)